Educational stage: Japan

+Macau

 Malaysia

 Compulsory education in Malaysia spans a period of 11 years and comprises both primary and secondary education.
 Kindergarten is optional.

 Malaysian primary school consists of six years of education, referred to as Year 1 to Year 6 (formerly Standard 1 to Standard 6).
 Year 1–3 are classified as Level One (Tahap Satu in Malay) while Year 4–6 make up Level Two (Tahap Dua).
 Primary schooling usually begins at the age of 7 and ends at 12.
 Students take their first national examination, the UPSR, towards the end of the Year 6 school year.
 Performance in the UPSR has no effect on their resuming schooling; all students continue with their secondary education after leaving primary school.

 Secondary schooling usually begins at age 13.
 Secondary schools offer education for a total of five years, starting with Form 1 and finishing at Form 5.
 Forms 1–3 are grouped together into the "Lower Form" and Forms 4 and 5 are considered the "Upper Form".
 Students in Form 3 will have to sit for their second national exam, the PT3.
 They are then streamed into sciences or humanities classes for the Upper Form according to their performance in this exam.
 At age 17 students in Form 5 sit for the final level of national examinations, the SPM (Malaysian Certificate of Education).
 Achieving a passing grade in the Bahasa Melayu (Malay Language) portion of the exams is compulsory; failure results in an automatic failing grade for all subjects taken in the examination and the student is held back to repeat Form 5.
 Completion of the examination signifies that the student has completed formal education in Malaysia; an SPM certificate remains the base requirement to secure most jobs in Malaysia.

 After the SPM, students have a choice of either continuing with Form 6 (which comprises 2 years, Lower and Upper Six) or entering matriculation (pre-university programs).
 If they opt for Form 6, they will be required to take the STPM examination.
 Although generally taken by those desiring to attend public universities in Malaysia, an STPM certification is internationally recognized and may also be used, though rarely required, to enter private local universities for undergraduate courses.
+In recent years, the Ministry of Education has also promoted digital learning platforms such as the Integrated Digital Learning Platform (IDME KPM) to enhance access to online educational resources in Malaysia.

 Mexico

 In Mexico, grades 1 through 12 can be divided into two stages: Educación Básica, and Educación Media Superior.
-Educación Básica covers pre-primary education to the equivalent of eighth grade.
-Educación Media Superior covers ninth through twelfth grade, and students' levels are identified by their current semester, not by their grade.
+Educación Básica covers pre-primary education to the equivalent of ninth grade.
+Educación Media Superior covers tenth through twelfth grade, and students' levels are identified by their current semester, not by their grade.